heyx3/MantleDiver.jl/design_docs/visuals.md

 4. Take the window resolution rounded down to the nearest multiple of the foreground/background resolution.
 To prevent stretching, take the side with a larger multiple and recalculate resolution to use the smaller multiple.
 5. Clear the screen to a particular background color (corrected aspect ratio will leave blank areas).
 6. Draw a quad of the screen size calculated in 4, sampling from the foreground/background to determine char and color, then from the rendered ASCII chars.

-In debug builds, the last part of drawing to the screen can be replaced
+7. Along with the rendered ASCII chars, output a second color buffer which contains the colored foreground "shine".
+8. Apply multiple blur passes to the Shine color buffer (kernel to be determined aesthetically).
+9. Add the blurred Shine passes back to the original render to get the blurred image.
+10. Add a final pseudo-CRT overlay effect.

-    by displaying the game texture within a Dear ImGUI window, among other debug views of the game.
+In debug builds, the game is displayed within a Dear ImGUI window alongside useful information and debug settings.

 ### Lighting